Erchey/AI-PH-Care/README.md

 # 🏥 Healthcare AI Agent for PHC Workers

 An intelligent AI agent built with **LangGraph** and **Groq** to support Primary Healthcare (PHC) workers in resource-limited settings.
-Uses RAG (Retrieval-Augmented Generation) for evidence-based medical guidance.
+Uses RAG (Retrieval-Augmented Generation) for evidence-based medical guidance and Assistance.

-## 🎯 Hackathon Objectives
+## 🎯 Objectives

 ✅ **Intelligent, Accessible PHC Support Tools**
 - AI-assisted triage and patient assessment